Alvin-Ochieng/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 File 103-infinite_add.c is a function that adds two numbers.

-File holberton.h is the header file containing all the function prototypes.
+File main.h is the header file containing all the function prototypes.